tiny-express/native/README.md

 No need to enable ASM optimization for Apple MacOSX because only development.

 ### Contributors
-- Please read coding standard for C in [here](https://www.gnu.org/prep/standards/html_node/Writing-C.html) here before starting your contribution
+- Please read coding standard for C in [here](https://www.gnu.org/prep/standards/html_node/Writing-C.html) and previous implementation before starting your contribution
 - Make sure that your commits must be passed before you create pull request
 - At least one contributor in this project reviews your commits (except you) before merging